y-sakakihara/yuworkshop2025/index.md

 From 4th to 5th of March, 2025

-We have invited sessions and contributed talks.
+We have invited talks (50min + 10min for each) and contributed talks.

 ## [Venue](https://goo.gl/maps/SRyD9WjDTtY7XSceA)